grafana/mimir/docs/sources/architecture/query-frontend.md

 ## Scaling

 Historically scaling the Cortex query-frontend has posed some challenges.
 These challenges are outlined below.
 The [query-scheduler]({{< relref "query-scheduler.md" >}}) can be employed to overcome them.

-### Scaling out
+### Challenges

 Each querier adds a `-querier.max-concurrent` number of concurrent workers.
 Each worker is capable of executing a query and is connected to a single query-frontend instance.
 The total query concurrency of the Grafana Mimir cluster is equal to `number_of_queriers * querier.max-concurrent`.
 There is an exception when the number of query-frontends you are running (referred to as `number_of_frontends` later) is larger than `querier.max-concurrent`.
 In this case a querier creates `number_of_frontends` workers so that each query-frontend is guaranteed have at least one querier worker attached it.

 Inside the querier the concurrency of the PromQL engine evaluating queries is also limited by `querier.max-concurrent`.
 This means that in case `number_of_frontends` is larger than `querier.max-concurrent`, there will be queuing before the PromQL engine.
 Therefore, scaling out the query-frontend beyond `querier.max-concurrent` impacts the amount of work each individual querier is attempting to do at any given time.
 This may cause a querier to attempt more work than they are capable of due to restrictions such as memory and CPU limits.

 Additionally, maintaining a high number of query-frontends increases the number of queues.
 Adding more query-frontends favors high volume tenants by giving them more slots to be picked up by the next available querier worker.
 Fewer query-frontends allows for an even playing field regardless of the number of active queries per tenant.

-### Scaling in

-For similar reasons scaling in the query-frontend may cause a querier to underutilize its allocated memory and CPU effectively.
-This will lower effective resource utilization leading to poor query performances when running Grafana Mimir at scale.
-Also, because individual queriers will be doing less work, there may be increased queueing in the query-frontends if the request rate remains constant.

 ## DNS Configuration / Readiness